MatteoJoliveau/dev-cms/README.md

 It powers my website at https://matteojoliveau.com and was built around my needs.

-It features two base concepts: Projects and Jobs.
+It features three base concepts: Projects, Jobs and Pages.

 ### Projects
 Projects are basically portfolio entries.